iifl-logo

 Operations Review

 The Dry Bulk cargo volume at West Coast Ports including Pipavav mainly comprise Coal and Fertilizer Imports.
-The Port handled 2.71 million MT of Dry Bulk Cargo during the year under review compared to 3.91 million MT handled during the previous year.
-The decrease of over 30% is mainly due to reduced fertiliser imports.
-The West coast ports have recently seen over 50% decrease in fertiliser imports.
-Considering the prediction of normal monsoon the imports could increase in the short term.
-The Company has temporarily suspended coal handling due to operational reasons.
-That is also one of the factors for reduction in dry bulk cargo volume.
+The Port handled 2.21 million MT of Dry Bulk Cargo during the year under review compared to 2.71 million MT handled during the previous year.
+The decrease of over 18% is mainly due to reduced fertiliser imports and temporary suspension of Coal handling due to operational reasons.

 Financial Review